 Adam took his first course at the Associated Mennonite Biblical Seminary in the fall of 2003, which led to the writing of his initial hymn text.
 In 2004, Adam was named a Lovelace Scholar by the Hymn Society of the United States and Canada.
 He served as a member of the Society's executive committee from 2007 to 2010.

 He was Associate Pastor of Hyattsville (Maryland) Mennonite Church from 2007 to 2012.
 He now lives with his family in Goshen, Indiana.
+He is text editor for the 2020 Mennonite hymnal, Voices Together.
+In early 2020 he joined GIA as Editor for Congregational Song.

 In a supportive and cooperative environment, this workshop provides beginning and experienced writers alike the opportunity to refine the craft of hymn writing.
 Structural concerns of meter and rhyme will be explored, along with the theological and musical elements that shape a good hymn text.
 During the session participants will begin work on new Psalm paraphrases.
 Some may discover a new vocation in writing congregational song.
 All will leave with a greater appreciation for the artistry of the words they sing in worship.